zjunet/PatchNet/README.md

 # PatchNet
 Implementation of "Handling Feature Heterogeneity with Learnable Graph Patches" which is submitted to KDD'25

+## The code details will be finalized within two weeks, stay tuned!

 # Patching Process
 Please see [Patching](Patching_2.pdf) for detailed visualization of extracting learnable patches.